Gambling Laws in Croatia

 Gambling regulations in croatia

-Poker
+Gambling on Poker

-Bingo
+Real Money Bingo

 Churches and charities also run bingo events, which are deemed outside the usual gambling regulations due to their non-profit nature.

-Croatia's lottery is legal and the monopoly of the country's national lottery company, Hrvatska lutrija.
-Croatia residents can buy various lottery, keno and bingo tickets and bet on sports at the national lottery's physical shops.
-No other operator is permitted to sell lottery tickets in the country.
+Gambling on the lotto is legal and the national lottery company, Hrvatska lutrija has a total monopoly on this.
+Residents can buy various lottery, keno and bingo tickets as well as bet on sports at physical vendors.
+No other operator is permitted to sell tickets in Croatia.
+Residents can also legally play online lottery games for real money via the Hrvatska lutrija website.

-Social Casinos and Crypto Casinos
+Gambling Socially and Online Crypto Casinos

-Social gambling at free online casinos isn't regulated under Croatia's current gambling laws, and the situation is the same for loot boxes and skins gambling.
-Fantasy sports betting isn't mentioned in the country's gambling regulations either.
+Social gambling at free online casinos isn't regulated under current gambling laws, and the situation is the same for loot boxes and skins gambling.
+Fantasy sports betting isn't mentioned in the country's regulations either.

 Sportsbet laws

-Gambling Age Restriction
+Croatian Gambling Age Restrictions

 Players in Croatia are also subject to taxes on their winnings.
-10% is due on winnings under €1,300, 15% is charged on winnings between €1,300 and €4,000, winnings between €4,000 and €65,000 incur a 20% tax rate, and winnings above €65,000 are charged 30% tax.
+10% is due on anything under €1,300, 15% is for €1,300 - €4,000, between €4,000 and €65,000 incurs a 20% rate, and winnings of €65,000+ are charged at 30%.

-History of Gambling Laws in Croatia
+History of Croatian Gambling Laws

 Key facts